WorldHealthOrganization/ddcc-gateway-api-tests/specs/eugateway/dcc/CreateCertificate.md

 * create custom authentication certificate
 * upload DSC with custom client certificate
 * check that the response had an error
-* check that the response had the status code "401" or None
+* check that the response status code is in group "4xx"

 ## upload DSC with mismatched certificate